AWeber-Imbi/imbi/legacy/imbi-api/CONTRIBUTING.md

 Once complete, imbi should be running at [http://localhost:8000]().
 The test admin user is `test` and the password is `password`.

-## Building Static Assets

-Imbi uses webpack to build the static assets for the site.
-To work on the UI in development mode, `make watch` is useful.

 ## Makefile Targets

 The following generic targets are available in the [Makefile]().

-- `all` - Setup the development environment, DDL and DML, OpenAPI document, the UI, and run tests
+- `all` - Setup the development environment and run tests
 - `bootstrap` - Bootstrap the docker-compose dependencies for development
-- `build-openapi` - Build the OpenAPI template document
 - `clean` - Remove all build artifacts and shutdown the docker-compose development environment
-- `dist` - Create the release packages
 - `env` - Setup a Python virtual environment and install the API dependencies (including testing)
-- `setup` - Setup the development environment for the API, OpenAPI docs, and UI
+- `setup` - Setup the development environment for the API

 ### Testing Targets

 The following [Makefile]() targets are for running the various tests for the various parts of Imbi.

-- `all-tests` - Runs all tests (API, DDL, OpenAPI Spec, UI)
-- `python-tests` - Run the tests for the Python project (bandit, flake8, coverage)
+- `test` - Run the tests for the Python project (bandit, flake8, coverage)
 - `bandit` - Run bandit against the Python project
 - `coverage` - Use coverage to run the Python project tests
 - `flake8` - Run flake8 against the Python project